-If your doctor suspects diabetic ketoacidosis, he or she will do a physical exam and various blood tests.
-In some cases, additional tests may be needed to help determine what triggered the diabetic ketoacidosis.
+A physical exam and blood tests can help diagnose diabetic ketoacidosis.
+In some cases, other tests may be needed to help find what caused the diabetic ketoacidosis.

 Blood tests used in the diagnosis of diabetic ketoacidosis will measure:

 - Ketone level.
-When your body breaks down fat and protein for energy, acids known as ketones enter your bloodstream.
+When the body breaks down fat and protein for energy, acids known as ketones enter the bloodstream.

-Your doctor may order tests to identify underlying health problems that might have contributed to diabetic ketoacidosis and to check for complications.
-Tests might include:
+Tests that can help find health problems that might have contributed to diabetic ketoacidosis and check for complications might include:

 - Blood electrolyte tests

 - Chest X-ray

 - A recording of the electrical activity of the heart, also known as an electrocardiogram

 If you're diagnosed with diabetic ketoacidosis, you might be treated in the emergency room or admitted to the hospital.
 Treatment usually involves: